 If you’ve ever had a vindaloo, you’ll probably have noticed its vinegary flavour.
 In this dish, vinegar is used at the beginning to help tenderize the meat and to add depth of flavour.
 In the Vindaloo spice pot we stock at The Cooking Plumber, the recipe calls for either white wine or malt vinegar but why not try an alternative?
 Personally, I love trying and retrying recipes with different varieties of vinegar and experimenting with the different flavours so here’s a short list of the most common alternatives - plus my tips for buying and keeping your choices.

 This has to be my favourite of all the vinegars.
 Made and matured in wooden barrels in Italy.
 Dark in colour and syrupy in consistency.
 Great with cheese because of its fruitiness or for making a sauce for meats using crème fraiche.
-See our recipe page for pork chops with roast onion balsamic sauce or if you want the best mustard sauce, use Little Black Hen’s black garlic balsamic vinegar when making Fox’s Spices chilli & garlic mustard mix.
+See our recipe page for pork chops with roast onion balsamic sauce or if you want the best mustard sauce, use Little Black Hen’s roasted onion balsamic when making Fox’s Spices mustard mixes.

 Most of us love malt vinegar on our chips.
 Matched with salt, chip lovers are in food paradise.
 But what makes it taste so good?